Farhanayesmin2/baby-doll-client-site/README.md

 # For Authentication, i use in this project firebase authentication.

 - npm install firebase
-  I create some login and registration page and i use here in firebase for authentication.
+  I create login and registration page and i use here in firebase for authentication.
   ### In this project i use many thing to doing responsive
   Here,
 - I use react-to-pdf,